 A community health career involves collaborating with various agencies or organizations to educate, develop or implement health education policies or programs.
 Community health professionals might work in community awareness or outreach programs, evaluate existing programs or conduct research to analyze current public policy.
 Professionals in this field work for the government, in hospitals or private corporations, and in research and development organizations such as the National Institutes of Health.

-According to the U.S. Bureau of Labor Statistics (BLS), employment of community health workers and health educators is predicted to grow 15% and 12% respectively between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of community health workers and health educators is predicted to grow much faster than the national average through 2028.
 The BLS indicates that the biggest employers for this occupation are government and social and healthcare assistance agencies, such as hospitals or care centers.
-In May 2015, the U.S. Bureau of Labor Statistics cited a median salary of $36,300 for community health workers in the 90th percentile or higher earned $65,890 or more per year, while health educators in the 90th percentile or higher earned $98,530 or more per year.
+In May 2018, the BLS reported that community health workers in the 90th percentile or higher earned $65,890 or more per year, while health educators in the 90th percentile or higher earned $98,530 or more per year.

 An individual's long-term career goals will help determine degree requirements.
 Working on the national level in areas of research and policy-making requires a Ph.D.
 A bachelor's or master's degree in public health is all that might be needed for working on a local, grassroots level.
 Students enrolled in a community health degree program should expect to encounter coursework that includes science, nutrition, psychology, communication, anatomy and human development.